sbakiu/immoscout-bot/README.md

 ### Install Heroku CLI

-First install on your local machine and login to [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)
+First install on your local machine and login to [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
+Afterwards, we need to make the selected application name available as an environment variable:

 ```
 export APP_NAME=<YOUR_HEROKU_APP_NAME>
 ```

 ### Set up database

 Create a free accout at [Mongo Cloud](https://www.mongodb.com/cloud) and set up a user for accessing the database.
+Provide the database credentians and names as env vars:

 ```
 export DB_USERNAME=<YOUR_DB_USERNAME>